liuruomeng/liuruomeng.github.io/index.md

 ## Research

-Specifically, my research focuses on understanding (1) how people make decisions on media selection?
+My research focuses on understanding (1) how people make decisions on media selection?
 (2) how a technology-shaped environment functions, where the environment is regarded as a market-based situation: demand, supply and currency(“attention”) (3) how political power is engaged in the “mediatization” process(e.g. by social curation and circulation)  and its unexpected consequence.

 #### Party media preference in China